FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Type: int
   - Description: The number of (x,y) points in the spectrum.
 This is needed to read the binary data.
   - XML: @numberOfDataPoints
-- __id__
-  - Type: string
-  - Description: An ID for the spectrum so that it can be referenced within the file for spectrum annotations.
-  - XML: @id
 - name
   - Type: string
   - Description: An (optional) name so that it can be differentiated other than by its rank if multiple spectra are embedded within the file.